marukatsutech/special_relativity/README.md

 ![image_ch9_fig9-5](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig9-5.png)

-Fig. 9-5 Neutrons model
+Fig. 9-5 Neutrons model with Hopf link vector pair

 As described above, quarks can be explained by the sharing of Hopf link rotation vector pairs and their rotation axes.
 The color charge (color triplet) of SU(3) symmetry indicates the three axes of the shared quantum, and the 3x3 complex matrix of the SU(3) transformation indicates the transformation of the three axes of the three quanta.

 ![image_ch9_fig9-6](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig9-6.png)

-Fig. 9-6 xxxxxxx
+Fig. 9-6 Color charge in protons model with Hopf link vector pair

 This model (the shared electron model) also explains the strong force acting on quarks.
 As explained in Section 6 about generations, the size of the Hopf link of a quantum (in this case, the shared electron) expands and contracts like a spring.
 This corresponds to a gluon.